PalTrivedi/Contact-Management-System/README.md

 # Contact-Management-System
-A basic java program to manage contacts.
+A basic java program to manage contacts using linked list.